on orders over $50

 - Vitamin E - Occlusive

-We've designed this formula to contain a combination of these three moisturizing actions so that it creates an ideal moisturizer.
+The Solid Goat Milk Lotions contain emollients, occlusives, and a humectant.
+We designed the formula to include a combination of all three moisturizing actions.
+This creates an ideal moisturizer.
 You can trust your skin to the goodness of goat milk if you want healthy skin that is softer and smoother.

-Note: We have several different formulas in our soaps and lotions so that people with allergies or sensitivities have options.
+Note: We have several different formulas in our soaps and lotions.
+This gives people with allergies or sensitivities some options.
 If you find your skin is still dry, try a different formula to see if that makes a difference.